 Color Techniques: The Secret to Visual Density

-Color can dramatically impact how thick your hairstyles for shoulder length thin hair appears.
+Color can dramatically impact how thick your shoulder length hairstyles for thin hair are.
 Strategic highlights and lowlights create dimension and depth.

 36. Balayage